Before running Directory Services software in production, review the Requirements section of the Release Notes, and the following information.

 CPU, memory, network, and storage requirements depend in large part on the services you plan to provide.
 The indications in Hardware are only starting points for your sizing investigation.

-For details about how each component uses system resources, see DS Software.
+For details about how each component uses system resources, refer to DS software.

 Directory servers consume significant CPU resources when processing username-password authentications where the password storage scheme is computationally intensive (Bcrypt, PBKDF2, PKCS5S2).